-Aim, where possible, to participate in activity beyond lesson teaching, e.g. form classes, school assembly phone);
+Aim, where possible, to participate in activity beyond lesson teaching, e.g. form classes, school assembly

-- Plan all lessons using the lesson planning template; - Plan 1 Unit of Work using the Unit of Work template; - Evaluate all lessons using the 3-point evaluation at the end of the lesson plan template; - Complete a weekly evaluation as a summary of the lesson evaluations for that week (students may take daily reflections and collate these at the end of the week).
+- Plan all lessons using the lesson planning template; - Plan 1 Unit of Work using the Unit of Work template; - Evaluate all lessons using the 3-point evaluation at the end of the lesson plan template; - Complete a weekly evaluation as a summary of the lesson evaluations for that week (students may take daily reflections and collate these at the end of the week). - Maintain the weekly Student Handbook Assignment, to gather evidence of developing competencies across the placement.